-I hate the idea of a copywriting client walking away less than satisfied and I get a bit like a dog with a bone, trying to make them happy.
 If nothing else, I want my clients to see that I’m trying because I genuinely care.

-Treat your customers like you treat your friends.
+Treat your clients like you treat your friends.
 I don’t mean having them around to your kids’ birthday parties; I mean thinking about more than a transaction to the impact your actions have on the long-term relationship.
 Sometimes giving a little will get you a lot.

 When you’d rather tell someone to shove off, take a deep breath, put a smile on your face and remember this is exactly when you need to be awesome.
 It might sound like advice from Pollyanna but taking a few seconds to adjust your mindset can make all the difference.
 Tell yourself that this is the time to be awesome.
 And be awesome.